asabaylus/mortar/app/scripts/pestle/README.md

 ## Getting Started

 A pestle module is composed of 2 parts:
-* An HTML markup
+* HTML markup
-* Javascript module
+* A Javascript module

 ### HTML markup
-Add the following markup to the HTML where you want the module to be loaded.
-This is the most basic HTML markup for loading a module (the `data-pestle-options` attribute is optional):
+Add the following markup to your template or HTML file where you want the module to be loaded.
+This is the most basic markup for loading a module (the `data-pestle-options` attribute is optional):
 ```html
 <div
   data-pestle-module="ExampleModule"